sambrazneal/School_District_Analysis/README.md

 In this challenge, Maria found that data from Thomas High School was altered and was no longer correct.
 Below is the impact of the corrections.

 ### Deliverable 1
-For deliverable 1, we replaced every 9th graders from Thomas High Schools test scores with NaN.
+For deliverable 1, we replaced every Thomas High School 9th grader's test scores with NaN.

 ![del_1](Documentation/del_1.png)